Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 ste anne beach guadeloupe

-With 200km of trails (traces), containing 300 species of trees and plants, 270 species of fern, hundreds of species of orchids, many species of birds and bats.
+With 200km of pathways, which includes 300 species of trees and shrubs, 270 species of ferns, several hundreds of types of orchids, several species of birds and bats.

 parks and natural reserves in guadeloupe

-At about half way along the Route de la Traversée you can find Maison de la Fôret, a great place from which to begin exploring the park.
+About half way on the Route de la Traversée, you will get to the Maison de la Foret, or, 'house in the forest,' a starting point from which to explore the forest.

 Geography and landscapes

-At 7000 km from Paris, between the Tropic of Cancer ad the Equator, 16° llattitude North, 62° longitude west, where the days and nights have almost the same duration, the sun rises between 5.30 and 6.30 and sets between 17.30 and 18.30, according to the season.
+7000 km from Paris, between the tropic of Cancer and the equator, 16 latitude north, 62 longitude west, where the length of night and day are almost even, with sunrise between 5.30 & 6.30 and sunset between 17.30 & 18.30, depending on the season.

 Flora and fauna